Froggo50/EDPBot/README.md

 Command Usage - To use the chooser command, just do "edpchoose(2,3,4,5)". edpchoose2 will select from the numbers 1 and 2, edpchoose3 will select from the numbers 1,2 and 3 and the list goes on.

+### Fact Command

+Decscription - Cyberbullier 2.0

+Command Usage - To use the fact command, just do "edpfact".

+## Bonus Features

+### Auto Responder

+If you say the following keywords, (hi, hello, hey, sup), then EDPbot will respond with a welcoming message.

+### Bot Mention

+If you mention/ping EDPbot, EDPbot will respond with a positive message.